synestize/synestizer/README.md

 ## What is a Synestizer?

-The word Synestizer is a blend of the word synthesizer (electric signals converted into sounds) and synaesthesia (sensation together).
-The synestizer is an attempt to sonify the live imagery of a (web-)camera by making color-values audible in different ways.
-The idea behind the synestizer is to let visual and audio-input interact to tickle the synapse between your ears and eyes.
+The word Synestizer is a portmanteau of *synthesizer* ) and *synaesthesia*.
+Synestizer sonifies live camera imagery, tickling the synapses between your ears and eyes.

-In many ways visualizers (including screensavers) do this by transforming sound in to animated or generated graphics.
+Music visualisers and screensavers already translate sound into graphics.
-The synestizer tries to do the opposite, as it translates Red, Green and Blue values to sound.
+But synestizer does the opposite, translating Red, Green and Blue values to sound.
 For this effect, or let’s say „sense“, there are new methods and techniques explored, developed and spread online.
 That's why it is time to open the digital window and listen through it.